-The most beautiful thing about this cycle, though, is that it works just as well in reverse: Followers extend reach to users on their network by engaging with your content, which improves overall impressions and, in turn, creates more followers.
+The most beautiful thing about it is that it works just as well in reverse: Followers extend reach to users on their network by engaging with your content, which improves overall impressions and, in turn, creates more followers.

 Social media marketing is a most elegant machine when you get it just right.

-From a bird’s-eye view, there are three main types of impressions that apply to most digital marketing channels:
+From a bird’s-eye view, there are 3 main types of impressions that apply to most digital marketing channels: